ilex-paraguariensis/yerbamate/README.md

 All independent sub modules (meaning they don't import from each other) should be placed in their respective folders.
 For example, a model should be placed in the models folder, a trainer should be placed in the trainers folder, and a data loader should be placed in the data folder.
 This allows for out-of-the-box sharing of models, data loaders, and trainers.

-### Experiment Definition
-An experiment is a combination of a model, trainer, and data loader.
-An experiment is defined in the experiments module.

 ### Maté Environment
 The Maté Environment API is a tool for managing your environment variables.
 It offers a convenient way to set, retrieve and manage these variables throughout your project.
 The API first searches for an env.json file to find the environment variables, and if it doesn't find one, it then looks to the operating system's environment variables.
 With the Maté Environment API, you can easily store and access environment-specific information such as API keys, database URLs, and more, ensuring that your application runs smoothly no matter the environment.